-ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmaceutical companies.
+ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmeaceutical companies.

-ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom Tel: +44 (0) 1684 585135 www.esccap.org
+ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom

 Harvest mites (chigger mites) are responsible for the condition known as trombiculosis.
 The two responsible species in dogs and cats are: Neotrombicula (syn.
 Trombicula) autumnalis and Straelensia cynotis.
-Trombicula larvae (only parasitic stage) may also infest humans.